LoganMorneault/hello/README.md

 Python
 - cs3800, a collection of various programs implementing DFAs and NFAs as part of Northeastern University's CS3800 Theory of Computation course.

-I've also written a number-recognition program in Racket and a basic implementation of Pong in Lua, although the hard drive these were stored on has since failed and I am unable to retrieve them.
+I've also written a computer vision number-recognition program in Racket and a basic implementation of Pong in Lua, although the hard drive these were stored on has since failed and I am unable to retrieve them.

+More recently, I've been creating single page applications while on co-op, primarily using ASP.NET Core MVC and Angular.
+These are the most impressive of my projects thus far but for obvious reasons cannot be made publicly available.
+I'm happy to chat about these, or anything else you're interested in, at either of the email addresses listed above.